The Athenaeum of Philadelphia is one of 16 surviving

 Shareholder: The current price

-Shareholders may vote at the Annual Meeting and serve on the governing
+events.
+Shareholders may vote at the Annual Meeting and serve on the

-full use of the Athenaeum’s lending collection and programs, but may not
+full use of the Athenaeum’s lending collection and programs.

-membership is reserved for those individuals who are 18 years of age, up
+Friends membership is reserved for those individuals who are 18 years of

-to age 35.
+age, up to age 35.
 Annual dues are $75.
-Associates may make full use
+Young Friends may make full use

 Contact our Membership Secretary Rebecca Daniels for further information